Bhupathideepa/docs/learn/app-development/custom-widgets/prefabs-overview.md

 For each Prefab you will find 3 subfolders:

-- `config` - consisting of the configuration files
+- `config` - Consisting of the configuration files
 - `lib` - any library files like jar files uploaded while Prefab creation
-- `webapp` - contains the pages comprising the Prefab and any resources imported
+- `webapp` - Contains the pages comprising the Prefab and any resources imported

 ## See Also